pchalamet/pchalamet.github.io/content/posts/fsharp nullable.md

 // s is now non nullable string
 ```

+C# has a `?.` operator.
+Not a big deal probably considering F# pipelining capabilities.
+Null-coalescing would be welcome but probably can be solved with a custom function.

 ### The end
 I've just played a little bit with this new F# feature - I've barely scratched the surface.
 All in all, it's great and will enhance dramatically interop with C# and BCL.
 Regarding the last error I had, I clearly think days of option types are counted (and that's great, there are too many ways to express `null` state).
 This is why I think `| null` is not great and declaration site would have been better and easier to read (and more in line with C# practice).
 But ok, this brings F# in line with C# and BCL which is great.
 Again, eyes will adjust, take my words with a pinch of salt.

-For the future, I'd rather go with a big transparent unification of `Nullable<>` and `Option<>` with implicit `null` support (let say `<type>?`).
+For the future, I'd rather go with a big transparent unification of `Nullable<>`, `Option<>` and `| null` with implicit `null` support (let say `<type>?`).
 I do not care about struct and reference difference when matching - I only care when designing types.
 I'm probably just tired of the schism between structs and references as this ought be handled gracefully by compilers.

 But hell yeah, congrats to F# team for bringing this long awaited feature !